tomasz1986/classic2000/README.md

 <h1>Classic 2000</h1>

 <p>Classic 2000 is a collection of themes for Windows 8.1 and 10.
 The themes are based on the classic-style colour schemes from Windows 2000.
-They are also <a href="https://docs.microsoft.com/windows/win32/controls/supporting-high-contrast-themes">high contrast</a> with all its <a href="https://docs.microsoft.com/windows/uwp/design/accessibility/high-contrast-themes">limitations</a>).
-Unfortunately, this is the only method to freely customize the colours in Windows 8 and later (without using 3rd party tools or system file modifications).</p>
+They are also <a href="https://docs.microsoft.com/windows/win32/controls/supporting-high-contrast-themes">high contrast</a> with all its <a href="https://docs.microsoft.com/windows/uwp/design/accessibility/high-contrast-themes">limitations</a>.
+Unfortunately, this is the only method to freely customize the colours in Windows 8 and later without using 3rd party tools or system file modifications.</p>

 <h2>Installation</h2>